HanslettTheDev/fpl_simple/README.md

 ### FPL-SIMPLE API
 A small python module for getting data from the fantasy premier league API

+cr
-# SPECIAL THANKS TO https://github.com/amosbastian for his work on the FPL module.
+### SPECIAL THANKS TO (https://github.com/amosbastian)[amosbastian] for his work on the (https://github.com/amosbastian/fpl)[FPL] module.
 This module is just a simplified version (No Login routes and hooks to intergrate with telegram)